-Also, you're not limited to taking just one income stream-you can choose a combination of income streams to suit your needs.
+You're not limited to taking just one income stream-you can choose a combination of income streams to suit your needs.

-Of course, if you're not ready to start an income stream yet, you can leave your super in your UniSuper account.
+If you're not ready to start an income stream yet, you can leave your super in your UniSuper account.